-The annual British Hairdressing Championship comes to Keighley, a town where Phil and son Brian run a barbershop and Phil's ex-wife Shelly and her lover Sandra run a beauty salon.
-Phil and Shelly haven't talked in ten years, since she bolted; she's just found out her cancer is terminal; and, Ray Roberts, the reigning hairdressing champion, blows into town taunting Phil for retreating from competitive styling into barbering.
-Roberts also brings his daughter, Christina, who remembers Brian from when she was a little kid.
-Everything's set: Brian decides to enter the competition with his mom and Sandra; will Phil join in?
-Ray wants to win at any cost; will Christina go along?
+The annual British Hairdressing Championship comes to Keighley, a town where Phil and son Brian run a barbershop, and where Phil's ex-wife Shelly and her lover Sandra run a beauty salon, yet Phil and Shelly haven't talked in the ten years since she bolted.
+Shelley's just found out her cancer is terminal, and Ray Roberts, the reigning underhanded hairdressing champion, blows into town taunting Phil for retreating from competitive styling into barbering.
+Roberts also brings his daughter, Christina, who remembers Brian from when she was a little kid (as does he her).
+Everything's set: Brian decides to enter the competition with his mom and Sandra.
+Will Phil join in?
+Ray wants to win at any costs.
+Will Christina go along?
 Written by

 4 of 8 people found this review helpful.

 Was this review helpful to you?